kvellian/sql_vs_functions/README.md

 This project aims to populate databases and retrieve information in various methods using this Twitter data and compare their performances.

+Populating databases with 110,000 tweets and 550,000 tweets and comparing runtime.

 ## Part 1: Creating Databases using SQL

-Populating databases with 110,000 tweets and 550,000 tweets and comparing runtime to create.

-**1A: Write Data from Web to TXT File using Functions**
+**1A: Write Data from Web to TXT File using Python Functions**
 - This TXT file will be used for parts 1C, and 1D.

 | Metric                                       | 110,000 Tweets | 550,000 Tweets |